What I learned from climbing Kilimanjaro TWICE!

 - We are capable of SO much when given an opportunity and the right environment.
 What I witnessed on Kilimanjaro was truly magical.
 I witnessed extraordinary feats of strength and perseverance seeing those that were physically suffering dig deep within themselves to conquer the mountain.
 I saw powerful leadership and love when my business partner moved past her own disappointment of not summiting to celebrate and happily welcome back to base camp those who had made it.
 I witnessed immense courage and bravery when my clients placed trust in themselves and one another and vulnerably shared their heartbreaking stories, deep fears, and great desires.
 We are so much stronger and more powerful that we often give ourselves credit for – and when provided with a safe place to truly be ourselves and the opportunity to push past our usual limits we get to see it and believe it.

-In the Spring of 2022, I will be attempting a third summit of Kilimanjaro as I lead our Courage, Community, Kilimanjaro program again.
+In the Fall of 2022, I will be attempting a third summit of Kilimanjaro as I lead our Courage, Community, Kilimanjaro program again.
 I cannot wait to see another 12 incredible souls have their lives transformed by the mountain, a week of volunteering abroad, and our powerful coaching curriculum.
 I am really looking forward to witnessing a group of strangers become forever connected through our epic and life-changing time together.

 I am so aggressively grateful for all that Kilimanjaro has taught me and reminded me of, and I can’t wait to see what lessons and transformations lie on the mountain this time.